 I do lots of indoor seed starting in our basement and my portable greenhouse is the perfect solution to help harden off my little seedlings.
-That way I don’t have to lug all those seedling trays back indoors during the hardening off process.
+That way I don’t have to lug all those seedling trays back indoors during the hardening-off process.

 If you don’t have room indoors or don’t want the mess, greenhouses are wonderful for starting seeds.
 And, although I start seeds indoors, I usually end up starting more seeds in my greenhouse.
 My pop-up greenhouse is like my gardening geek playhouse.

 Because we’re in Zone 4, I like to get a jump start on summer blooming bulbs, like lilies, gladiolus and dahlias, so I can enjoy them longer in the summer.
 After the initial cost of purchasing a pop-up greenhouse, I’ve saved money by starting my own plants.

 A Few Other Tips for Gardening in a Temporary Greenhouse

 Since I don’t use or leave my greenhouse up all year, I’m not really sure how long it would last if left up year-round.
 If “portable” or “pop-up” are used in the description, they likely are not for year round use and I would not recommend it for that purpose.

-My greenhouse lasted for 7 seasons and I think it would have lasted longer if I would have lubricated the zipper with graphite or soap to keep it zipping smoothly.
+My greenhouse lasted for 7 seasons and I think it would have lasted longer if I would have lubricated the zipper door with graphite or soap to keep it zipping smoothly.